 We enjoy being together as a family.
 We have fun together.
 I like being with my kids, as unlikely as that may seem according to popular TV.
 However, I recognize that continuing to enjoy being together requires a certain amount of upkeep and maintenance.
 So, in recognition of this, a solemn promise was made to the girls Sunday Night, that they would not be awakened on Monday, or expected to be out of bed before 11am.
 This was a very popular idea.

 Now, that didn’t mean that I stayed in bed.
-My eyes popped open, and my thought was that I was in Paris, and if they thought I was going to sit around in an apartment for the next 5-6 hours, they were deeply wrong.
+My eyes popped open, and my thought was that I was in Paris, and if they thought I was going to sit around in an apartment for the next 5-6 hours, even if I had chosen this beautiful apartment and where to stay in Paris very carefully, they were deeply wrong.

 So – I grabbed my camera and headed out the door.
 Paris is still very much asleep at 7:30-8am.
 I’m sure there are people who are already at work, people driving to work, etc. But on the side streets and in the neighborhoods, it’s quiet.
 None of the shops are open, there is no smell of chocolat crepes drifting around.
 Just a few boulangerie with a people popping in for their morning pastry and cafe.